kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_manual.en.md

 ### Creating the kubeconfig

-The Kubermatic API lives inside the master cluster and therefore speaks to it via in-cluster communication, using the `kubermatic` service account.
+The KKP API lives inside the master cluster and therefore speaks to it via in-cluster communication, using the `kubermatic` service account.
 Communication with the seed clusters happens by providing the API with a kubeconfig that has the required contexts and credentials for each seed cluster.
 The name of the context within the kubeconfig needs to match an entry within the `datacenters.yaml` (see below) and needs to be a valid DNS part.
-Kubermatic uses DNS records like `*.[seed-name].[main-domain]`, so context names like `user@seed1` would not work.
+KKP uses DNS records like `*.[seed-name].[main-domain]`, so context names like `user@seed1` would not work.
 Make sure the seed names are alphanumeric.

 Also make sure your kubeconfig contains *static*, long-lived credentials.
 Some cloud providers use custom authentication providers (like GKE using `gcloud` and EKS using `aws-iam-authenticator`).
-Those will not work in Kubermatic's usecase because the required tools are not installed.
+Those will not work in KKP's usecase because the required tools are not installed.
 You can use the `kubeconfig-serviceaccounts.sh` script from the `kubermatic-installer` repository to automatically create proper service accounts inside each cluster and update the kubeconfig file.